DO4TECH/01-Learn-Rust/README.md

 RUN apt update -y && apt upgrade -y && \
     apt install -y curl git sudo build-essential lldb
 ```
-As it is a bad practice to create root containers I create a user named *rustdev*.
+As it is a bad practice to create root containers, Iet's create a user named *rustdev*.
 The default SHELL for this user is *bash*, the home directory is  */home/rustdev* , the password is disabled.
 To be able to install *code-server*, it is also needed to add *rustdev* to the sudoer list to allow rustdev to use *sudo* without password.
 To be perfectly honest, giving to a user the possibility to run sudo without password is also not a very good practice.
-This will be fix later by removing the package sudo.
+This will be fixed later by removing the package sudo.
 The SHELL environment variable is also set to make *bash* the default shell.

 ```dockerfile
 # Add a user `rustdev` so that you're not developing as the `root` user